Introduction

 Install PuTTY on Ubuntu

 The easiest way to install PuTTY on Ubuntu is via the terminal.
-Follow the steps below to install PuTTY.
+Follow the steps below to install PuTTY, ensuring you have the necessary package repositories enabled for installation.

 Step 1: Enable Universe Repository

 PuTTY is available in the Ubuntu Universe repository.
-To enable the repository:
+To enable the repository, run the following:

 sudo add-apt-repository universe